On Concircular Transformations In Finsler Geometry: Introduction

 \

 We organize the paper as follows.
 In Section \ref{sec2}, we introduce the definition of Cartan $Y$-connection and its basic properties.
 In Section \ref{sec3}, we introduce the definition of geodesic circles and show some basic properties of the ODE related to geodesic circles.
 In Section \ref{sec4}, we show the notion of Lie derivative and some useful formulas related to Lie derivative are given.
-In Section \ref{sec5}, we give some basic relations among conformal vector fields, projective vector fields and concircular vector fields.
-In the last section (Section \ref{sec6}), we give the proofs of our main results, and therein, we also establish the characterization theorem (Theorem \ref{th61}) for concircular vector fields.
+In Section \ref{sec6}, we give the proofs of our main results, and therein, we also establish the characterization theorem (Theorem \ref{th61}) for concircular vector fields.
+In Section \ref{sec7}, we give some examples supplementary to Theorems \ref{th1} and \ref{th2}.